Advanced Amazon PPC Strategies: Advanced Rules Configurations

 With the default settings, any search term within the source ad groups (ad groups in the rule that have the check box checked in step 3) will be promoted when they get their first conversion.
 So if there is a single sale on the search term “magic hat”, Prestozon will make a suggestion with 4 actions:

-- Create Negative Phrase Match keyword in the Auto campaign
+- Create a Negative Phrase Match keyword in the Auto Campaign

 - Create a Negative Exact Match in the Research campaign